Current Grants: Accountability & Transparency

 The RAITH Foundation currently funds the following organisations:

-FairShareSA was established in 2009 and will be a resource centre and action platform for the coordination, enhancement and amplification of civil society work to expose corporate conduct which violates Constitutional rights and exacerbates inequality in South Africa.
+Just Share was established in 2017 as a non-profit shareholder activism and responsible investment organisation that promotes the use of investor power for a fairer South Africa.
+Just Share is a resource centre and action platform for the coordination, enhancement and amplification of civil society work to expose corporate conduct which violates Constitutional rights and exacerbates inequality in South Africa.
 Many South African companies have profoundly negative impacts on the fundamental rights and quality of life of millions of South Africans, but they are seldom held to account for these impacts.
 Good corporate citizenship is claimed by many of these companies, but its values are seldom evident outside of public relations materials.
-FairShareSA’s objective will be to stimulate active ownership and responsible investment by shareholders to force companies to internalise the values of corporate citizenship, and to end impunity for companies which conduct business in an unlawful, unsustainable or exploitative manner.
+Just Share’s objectives will be to stimulate active ownership and responsible investment by shareholders to force companies to internalise the values of corporate citizenship, and to end impunity for companies which conduct business in an unlawful, unsustainable or exploitative manner.
 RAITH funding is in support of the overarching objective of this project to improve corporate citizenship in South Africa such that the conduct of the country’s corporate sector contributes to a reduction in poverty and inequality.

 Africa Check, established in 2015, promotes accuracy and accountability in public debate and the media.
 Misinformation, false claims and “fake news” impact citizens’ ability to make informed choices and hold officials accountable.
 The objective of the organisation is to promote the proper functioning of democracy by encouraging accuracy in public debate and the media in South Africa and strengthening accountability and trust.
 RAITH funding is in support of the overarching objective of this project to promote honesty and accuracy in public debate and the media in South Africa, thus improve accuracy, accountability and the quality of public discourse.